port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/bitbucket/bitbucket.md

 ### `port-app-config.yml` file

 The `port-app-config.yml` file is how you specify the exact resources you want to query from your Bitbucket workspace, and also how you specify which entities and which properties you want to fill with data from Bitbucket.

+Note that when using [Port's UI](/build-your-software-catalog/sync-data-to-catalog/git/bitbucket/?method=port#configuration) to configure the BitBucket integration, `port-app-config.yml` refers to the YAML editor window where you can modify the configuration.

 Here is an example `port-app-config.yml` block: